This chapter is being reviewed in light of comments solicited by the Committee from the public.

-17.20 DERIVATIVE LIABILITY—VICARIOUS INFRINGEMENT—ELEMENTS AND BURDEN OF PROOF
+17.20 DERIVATIVE LIABILITY—CONTRIBUTORY INFRINGEMENT—ELEMENTS AND BURDEN OF PROOF

-If you find that [name of direct infringer] infringed the plaintiff’s copyright in [name of allegedly infringed work], you may consider the plaintiff’s claim that [name of alleged vicarious infringer] vicariously infringed that copyright.
-The plaintiff has the burden of proving each of the following by a preponderance of the evidence:
+If you find that [name of direct infringer] infringed the plaintiff’s copyright in [allegedly infringed work], you must determine whether [name of alleged contributory infringer] contributorily infringed that copyright.
+The plaintiff has the the burden of proving both of the following elements by a preponderance of the evidence:

-1. the defendant profited directly from the infringing activity of [name of direct infringer];
+1. the defendant knew or had reason to known of the infringing activity of [name of direct infringer]; and

 2. the defendant intentionally [induced] [materially contributed to] [name of direct infringer’s] infringing activity.